atlanhq/camelot/docs/user/advanced.rst

 .. csv-table::
   :file: ../_static/csv/table_areas.csv

-Table areas accepts strings of the form x1,y1,x2,y2 where (x1, y1) -> left-top and (x2, y2) -> right-bottom in PDF coordinate space.
+.. note:: Table areas accepts strings of the form x1,y1,x2,y2 where (x1, y1) -> left-top and (x2, y2) -> right-bottom in PDF coordinate space.
 In PDF coordinate space, the bottom left corner of the page has coordinates (0, 0).

 Specify table regions
 ---------------------